Communicating science through words and imagery

 AAAS blog post on engaging communities through research

 An interview on Canadian Broadcasting Company's Quarks and Quirks

-Our recent Nature Communications article "Fishing down nutrients on coral reefs" was communicated by over 40 news outlets including
+Our Nature Communications article "Fishing down nutrients on coral reefs" was communicated by over 40 news outlets including

 FILM AND DOCUMENTARIES:

 I am collaborating with Matt McCoy of Loggerhead Productions on a series of short documentaries about sustainability and coastal ecosystems.

 Matt and I have been filming in Haiti for the past four years.
 He has produced this video about our work there and more recently finished a short video in Haitian Creole about our research (see below on right as well).
 We are currently distributing the video to schools throughout the region where we work.